MGelein/mdconvert/README.md

 the convertor will generate a dynamic slide presentation or a PDF print ready document.

 ## Install
-To use this utility you need to have both the executable file for your operating system (in case of windows this is `mdconvert.exe`) and the
+__Currently installing is not yet as easy as it should be, an installer should be implemented soonish__ To use this utility you need to have both the executable file for your operating system (in case of windows this is `mdconvert.exe`) and the
 `lib` folder and its contents.